-153 See, e.g., Bharat N. Anand & Alexander Galetovic, Investment Banking and Security Market Development, IMF Working Paper, WP/01/90, July 2001.
+177 See, e.g., Bharat N. Anand & Alexander Galetovic, Investment Banking and Security Market Development, IMF Working Paper, WP/01/90, July 2001.

-challenged the idea that changing legal rules necessarily promotes economic development.
-154 And some critics of harmonization have argued that legal harmonization has risks:
+developed economies more directly.
+It is worth noting that some commentators have challenged the idea that changing legal rules necessarily promotes economic development.178 And some critics of harmonization have argued that legal harmonization has risks:

 I am also concerned that the effort to homogenize capital rules across the world may do serious damage to certain markets in which U.S. banks - particularly national banks - have been world leaders, such as credit cards and securitizations.
-We have to exercise great caution that we do not, in the name of achieving international uniformity, needlessly disrupt settled banking practices and established, well-functioning markets.155
+We have to exercise great caution that we do not, in the name of achieving international uniformity, needlessly disrupt settled banking practices and established, well-functioning markets.179

 Some commentators argue that rather than emphasizing harmonization of law and regulation we should allow different countries to compete with each other in the laws and regulations they apply, because such legal and regulatory competition will produce the most efficient regulatory outcomes.
 But the global financial crisis resulted in a push for greater harmonization of financial regulation rather than for more competition in standards of financial regulation.
 And, as well as developing more standards of international financial regulation, the standards bodies have also focused their efforts on ensuring implementation of the standards.
-The Basel Committee has worked on improving capital requirements for international banks, and introduced a Regulatory Consistency Assessment Program, which includes peer reviews, to ensure implementation of the new standards.
-156 IOSCO has also focused on issues of implementation, for example studying how its members have dealt with IOSCO Objectives and Principles of Securities Regulation relating to systemic risk.
-157
+The Basel Committee has worked on improving capital requirements for international banks, and introduced a Regulatory Consistency Assessment Program, which includes peer reviews, to ensure implementation of the new standards.180 IOSCO has also focused on issues of implementation, for example studying how its members have dealt with IOSCO Objectives and Principles of Securities Regulation relating to systemic risk.181